creativekids11/Breast-Cancer-Mammography-Segmentation/README.md

 **NOTE: USE COMMAND `git lfs clone https://github.com/creativekids11/Breast-Cancer-Mammography-Segmentation.git` for cloning this repo, due to large files**

+## Get Started:
+- Download the prepare_to_train.py only in a new folder
+- Then run it to get fully prepared zip file ready for training!
+- just run the cmd in the respective folder of the code including the `sh` or `cmd` files and run them to start training!

 In this 2nd stage breast cancer segmentation model is trained on data of `The Complete Mini-DDSM` (5 gb) and `CBIS-DDSM`.
 With the stage 1 model trained on data given on: https://github.com/tiryakiv/Mammogram-segmentation A lot thanks for the data providers to give the data for free